isaudits/msf/README.md

 commands from Python when it is unnecessary for more complex functionality such as MSFRPC.
 Currently consists of:

--a parent class to handle executing metasploit commands -subclasses for direct interaction in your code
+- a parent class to handle executing metasploit commands
+- subclasses for direct interaction in your code

 Current functionality is limited to parsing and executing an msfconsole command using the msfconsole_command class: